Mark L. Jewell, MD

 How has the facelift evolved over time?

 Formerly, the facelift was just a tightening of the skin without any tightening of the deeper layers of the face.
 This resulted in the face being supported by the tightened skin only.
 As skin can continue to stretch, the results did not last too long especially in men who have heavier sebaceous skin.
 In the early 1970s, a newer facelift operation was developed where the deeper layers of the face called in medical terms, SMAS-Platysma, was tightened in addition to the skin; this lift also had limitations for men because of the incisions.
-Dr. Jewell uses a newer technique that was developed by Belgian colleagues known as the MACS lift (Minimal Access Cranial Suspension facelift).
+Dr. Jewell and Dr. Najafian use a newer technique that was developed by Belgian colleagues known as the MACS lift (Minimal Access Cranial Suspension facelift).
 This innovative approach to facial rejuvenation uses loops of suture to re-suspend facial structures that have sagged downward with aging.
 It does not require deep-layer dissection of the SMAS lift and has excellent long-term outcomes.
 Dr. Jewell is very experienced in this technique and has written textbook chapters on this approach.
 He also conducts teaching courses to train other plastic surgeons on how to do the MACS lift.